 - Metaphorgotten: A recurring part of his dialogue.

-- Nightmare Fetishist: The WMG loves dark and creepy imagery. (as long as it isn't gorn, anyway) There's a reason The Nightmare Before Christmas and Coraline are two of his favorite works.
+- Nightmare Fetishist: The WMG loves dark and spooky imagery. (as long as it isn't gorn, anyway) There's a reason The Nightmare Before Christmas and Coraline are two of his favorite works.

-- Pay Evil unto Evil: The WMG seems to believe in this.
+- Pay Evil unto Evil: The WMG often thinks this is the best option.

 - Purple Is Powerful: And his favorite color.